google/science-journal-arduino/README.md

       (this location differs by Operating System) and select the file "nanopb-master.zip".
       ![Select nanopb-master.zip highlight](select_nanopb.png "Select nanopb-master.zip highlight")
-  * If you are using the BLEND board, you need to add to:
+  * If you are using the BLEND board, you need to add the Red Bear site to your Arduino IDE's preferences:
     - Navigate to the File->Preferences menu item
       ![File Preferences highlight](file_preferences.png "File preferences highlight")
     - install the BLEND Device's definition to the Arduino IDE Preferences